HISTORY OF UNITED RIVERSIDE

 Riverside folk were used to hard times so they started to work hard once more.
 They relied on their talents to pull them through.
 There were many social gatherings, fairs, suppers and Mistral shows upstairs in the Parish Hall on the stage during the early 1940’s. .

-That very same “old house of worship” now known as the Parish Hall has not only given the early parishioners of United Riverside many, many years of enjoyment, it now houses AA Meetings six days a week, is a place for after church coffee hours and is home to a Guatemalan Church several days a week.
+That very same “old house of worship” now known as the Parish Hall, has given the early parishioners of United Riverside many, many years of enjoyment and is a place for after church coffee hours.
+It is also currently home to a Guatemalan Church.

 This little church that started in 1862 is still going strong.
 There were those before us that said the church was “done”, time to close the doors.
 They did little to keep the church going.
 “Close it and get on with things”.
 As in previous years, there were those few that insisted that this tiny church down by the Merrimack River keep going.
 And by the Grace of God, we are still going strong.
 And I do mean “The Grace of God”.
-There have been several instances in previous years put the parishioners to the test.
+There have been several instances in previous years that put the parishioners to the test.
 Then suddenly something magical happened.
 It’s like the answer just descended from the heavens.
-Brian coming to us as our Spiritual Leader is one of them.
+Brian coming to us as our Spiritual Leader and our Musical Director is one of them.
 It is our mission, responsibility and respect for those before us, to keep the doors open so everyone can celebrate the Grace of God.